Jesus of Nazareth - Buddha (The Victors) - Parsifal - continued

 Judas Iscariot, treasurer of the community of Jesus.
 This act begins beside the lake Genessaret at daybreak.
 We find Jesus asleep under a tree.
-Mary Magdalen is kneeling at his feet and kissing the hem of his garb, while she expresses her deep devotion and love
+Mary Magdalen is kneeling at his feet and kissing the hem of his garb, while she expresses her deep devotion and

-dismisses her.
+and dismisses her.
 Towards the end of the act we meet them both again, this time distributing bread and wine to the crowds.

-fter Mary Magdalen (in act
+fter Mary Magdalen (in

-three) has observed and overheard Judas conversing with the Pharisees from Tiberias, she (in act four) approaches Jesus at the supper table with the question,
+act three) has observed and overheard Judas conversing with the Pharisees from Tiberias, she (in act four) approaches Jesus at the supper table with the question,

 sir, is it your will, what Judas does?
 Jesus dismisses her calmly with a gesture of his hand.
 She goes aside and cries violently.
 Later she takes a precious